dann254/fancy-shoppinglist-API/README.md

   export APP_SETTINGS="development"
   export DATABASE_URL="postgresql:///my_db"
   ```
-    and change the first line to the environment you just created. i.e`workon fancy`.
-PS you might need to edit it based on your operating system.

   7. Run `source .env` if you are on unix or find the equivalent on windows.
   8. install the requirements in the environment. `pip install -r requirements.txt`